robertobatts/aws-certification-notes/notes/05-ec2-saa-level.md

 - MAC address

 ENI can be created independently and be attached to EC2 instances, or moved from an instance to another.
 For example, if a private IP is attached to an instance this instance has failure, the ENI of that IP can be moved to a working instance, therefore the requests on that same IP will start to work again.
-ENIs are bound to a specific AV.
+ENIs are bound to a specific AZ.
 To know more about ENI, read the following blog https://aws.amazon.com/blogs/aws/new-elastic-network-interfaces-in-the-virtual-private-cloud/

 ## EC2 Hibernate